thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 Congratulations!
 You have added a chart widget.
 Now you can send new telemetry reading and it will immediately appear in the chart.

 ### Step 3.5 Add Alarm Widget

+Alarms table widget displays alarms related to the specified entity in the certain time window (for example, “Alarms table”).
+Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.

 {% include images-gallery.html imageCollection="step35" showListImageTitles="true" %}